 Almost immediately, Uber was banned from operating in the city by the London Transport Authority and Taxify was also forced to close, three days after launching.

 Taxify is operating successfully in 20 countries around the world – so it’s hardly a failure – but it goes to show that you can do everything right and still get caught out by unforeseen circumstances.

 Successful startups go through a predictable life cycle, from the early stage ideation to validation, growth, and scaling.
 And once they start to operate at scale, they often need to implement more rigid management practices and processes.
 For this reason, founding teams have a tough transformational job on their hands, and many make mistakes as the company evolves.

 Unfortunately, bad management is to blame for more than half of startup failures in the UK, according to the Telegraph.
-Inept hiring and firing practices, focus on vanity metrics, financial mismanagement, inefficient processes and sketchy organisational structures can all impact a company’s bottom line.
+Inept hiring and firing practices focus on vanity metrics, financial mismanagement, inefficient processes, and sketchy organizational structures can all impact a company’s bottom line.